 - you will undertake this training either just before or after you are allocated an assessing social worker.
 It forms part of the assessment process.
-Both of you, if you are in a relationship, will need to be able to attend all 3 days.
+If you are in a relationship, both of you will need to be able to attend all 3 days

 The training will give you a better understanding of the children you will be looking after, some of what they may have been through, what’s expected of you as a foster carer and how to meet the needs of children we'll be asking you to look after.

 Once approved as a foster carer you will be expected to complete a number of courses within your first year.
 You will also complete a portfolio to evidence that you have met the standards for foster care.
-As a newly approved foster carer you in the first year of approval.
 Your supervising social worker will help you to complete this.